capGoblin/SecretHacks/README.md

 - **Vote Encryption via Secret Network**: Ensures complete privacy and security for voters, protecting voter anonymity and preventing vote tampering.

 4. **Cross-Chain Compatibility**: Seamlessly integrated with EVM chains, including SEI's EVM-compatible testnet with WalletConnect, improving accessibility across all EVM networks.
-5. **User-Friendly Interface**: Implementing an intuitive UI for easy navigation and participation in hackathons.

 For more detailed information on the implementation, please refer to the code files in the `voting-contract` and `app` directories.